Melissa Hart (judge)

-Melissa Hart (born 1969/1970) is a justice of the Colorado Supreme Court.
+Melissa Hart (born 1969 or 1970) is a justice of the Colorado Supreme Court.

 Biography

 Hart was born to Phyllis Cox, a lawyer specializing in human rights, and Robert C. Hart, a business executive in the energy industry.
-In 1991, Hart received a Bachelor of Arts from Harvard University, where she wrote for The Harvard Crimson, and her Juris Doctor magna cum laude from Harvard Law School in 1995, where she received the Sears Prize, was an Articles Editor of the Harvard Law Review, and was a member of the winning team in the 1994 Ames Moot Court Competition.
+Hart's grandfather through her mother Phyllis is Archibald Cox, a former U.S. Solicitor General and dean of Harvard Law School.
+In 1991, Hart received a Bachelor of Arts from Harvard University, where she wrote for The Harvard Crimson, and her Juris Doctor magna cum laude from Harvard Law School in 1995, where she received the Sears Prize, was an articles editor of the Harvard Law Review, and was a member of the winning team in the 1994 Ames Moot Court Competition.
 After law school, she clerked for Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit, and then for Justice John Paul Stevens of the Supreme Court of the United States from 1996 to 1997.

 Following her clerkships, she worked as a litigation attorney for the U.S. Department of Justice in Washington, D.C.
-In 2001, she became an Associate Professor of Law at the University of Colorado Law School, and was later named the Schaden Chair and Professor of Law and director of the Byron R. White Center for the Study of American Constitutional Law.
+In 2001, she became an associate professor of law at the University of Colorado Law School in Boulder, Colorado, and was later named the Schaden Chair and Professor of Law and director of the Byron R. White Center for the Study of American Constitutional Law.
 She is an expert on employment discrimination law.

+In March 2015, Justice Gregory J. Hobbs Jr. announced that he would retire effective from September 1, 2015.
+The Colorado Judicial Nominating Commission nominated professor Hart along with state Court of Appeals judge Richard L. Gabriel and El Paso County District Court judge David Prince as possible candidates to replace Hobbs.
+Governor John Hickenlooper announced Gabriel as his choice to replace Hobbs on June 23, 2015.

-On December 14, 2017, Gov. John Hickenlooper named Hart as an associate justice of the Colorado Supreme Court, replacing Allison H. Eid.
+On June 7, 2017, President Donald Trump nominated Justice Allison H. Eid to serve as a United States circuit judge of the US Court of Appeals for the Tenth Circuit, who was sworn in on November 4.
+On November 29 the Colorado Judicial Nominating Commission nominated professor Hart, 12th Judicial District Chief Judge Patti P. Swift, and attorney Marcy G. Glenn.
+On December 14, 2017, Gov. John Hickenlooper named Hart as an associate justice of the Colorado Supreme Court.
 After serving for the remainder of Eid's term, Hart stood for election to a full ten-year term in 2020, which she won.

 Personal life

 On June 2, 2001, Hart married Kevin Thomas Traskos, who is also an attorney.
-She is the granddaughter of Archibald Cox.